masher92/Peat_depth_model/4.CrossValidateModel/Readme.md

 The peat depth sample being used here contains some duplicated points and some very geographically close points.
 The script contains an option to remove these points.

 #### Assessing model accuracy
-The results of the cross-validation are used to createa a table of results containing the following metrics, for both the linear and the geostatistical model:
+The results of the cross-validation are used to create a table of results containing the following metrics, for both the linear and the geostatistical model:
 * Bias
 * Root Mean Squared Error (RMSE)
 * Coverage